dig-sec/endpoint_knowledge/README.md

 - Prompts are generated using templates in `mitregen/prompts.py`.
 - Content is generated locally via Ollama and validated for quality.
 - Files are backed up before overwriting, and logs are printed for each step.

-## Why This Matters
-- **Scalable:** Automates hundreds of techniques and documentation types.
-- **Private:** All generation is local; no cloud dependencies.
-- **Customizable:** Agents can easily update prompts, templates, and logic.
-- **Defender-Focused:** Content is tailored for detection, mitigation, and response.

-## Next Steps
-- Continue to iterate and improve prompt engineering, validation, and feedback loops.
-- Expand to additional platforms and technique types as needed.
-- Use this README as a reference for project goals and workflow.